XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 Yes, even if they still have issued credentials in existence.

-### A.8: Does a credential issue have to have an on-chain account?
+### A.8: Does a credential issuer have to have an on-chain account?

 No, though they must have a valid keypair.
 If the second method of creating a credential is used (via a signature from the issuer), the issuer can still attest to a credential without having to have an account on-chain.
 This is to ensure closer compliance with the W3C Verifiable Credentials spec (see section 9).